image bio

 Constipation During Fertility Treatments

 Undergoing fertility treatment usually includes a long list of tests, procedures, and medications.
 But what is not commonly discussed are symptoms like constipation and bloating.
-This guide explains why this happens and how to best manage common symptoms of IVF.
+This guide explains why this happens and how to best manage fertility treatment and IVF constipation.

 By Dr. Kenosha Gleaton